-> Genesis Assistance Dogs, Inc. provides service dogs in Florida only for those with disabilities that restrict their mobility– such as those who have balance issues, an altered gait, or who must use a wheelchair or other assistive device– and those who struggle with fine motor skills.
+Genesis Assistance Dogs, Inc. provides service dogs in Florida only for those with disabilities that restrict their mobility – who must use a wheelchair or other assistive device – and those who struggle with fine motor skills.
 Anyone with a disability such as these will be considered for getting a service dog in Florida, provided that their doctor gives input on their application specifically indicating why a service dog would help with their daily activities.

 All applications must also be approved by our advisory board, which will check to make sure that the applicant truly needs a service dog, and that the applicant is physically and emotionally able to provide for the service dog.
 If an applicant is approved to get a service dog, they will be placed on the waiting list.
 Applicants are notified if their application is accepted or rejected.

-Service dogs for Autism, PTSD, Emotional Support, or Medical Alert are not provided by our organization.
+Service dogs for Balance Dogs, Autism, PTSD, Emotional Support, or Medical Alert are not provided by our organization.

 What organizations should clients look at for different kinds of service dogs?